camunda/camunda-docs/versioned_docs/version-8.3/components/modeler/web-modeler/token-simulation.md

 ---
 id: token-simulation
 title: Token simulation
-description: You can use the token simulation to get a deeper understanding of the BPMN execution semantics.
+description: Use token simulation to get a deeper understanding of the BPMN execution semantics by playing, pausing, and resetting your simulation.
 ---

-Use the token simulation to get a deeper understanding of the BPMN execution semantics.
+Use token simulation to get a deeper understanding of the BPMN execution semantics by playing, pausing, and resetting your simulation.

 ### Turn on/off

+First, open your BPMN diagram in Modeler.

 To turn the feature on/off, use the **Token Simulation** toggle (or the keyboard shortcut `T` inside the canvas).
 The modeling features will not work while you are in token simulation mode.